Your browser is not supported or outdated so some features of the site might not be available.

 Compared To Other Headphones

-The Beats Studio3 are the updated version of the Beats Studio Wireless' design.
-They have better isolation thanks to their adaptive noise cancelling and have a comfortable over-ear fit.
-However, their dynamic audio reproduction tends to sound a bit inconsistent at times and they don't isolate better than some of the other headphones they're often compared to, like the Sony WH-1000XM4 Wireless.
+The Beats Studio3 are the updated version of the Beats Studio Wireless' design and are the manufacturer's only over-ear model.
+These premium cans have better isolation than their predecessor, thanks to their adaptive noise cancelling, and have a comfortable fit.
+However, their dynamic audio reproduction tends to sound inconsistent, and their noise isolation falls short compared to their competitors, like the Sony WH-1000XM4 Wireless.

 See our recommendations for the best wireless Bluetooth headphones, the best over-ear headphones for working out, and the best closed-back headphones.